 Applications for admission are accepted any time during the calendar year.
-Persons interested in applying are encouraged to apply online by going to https://selfserve.alcorn.edu/pls/prod/bwskalog.P_DispLoginNon.
-Those who may be unable to apply online should write or call the Admissions Office for an application and instructions for applying.
+Persons interested in applying should write or call the Admissions Office for an application and instructions for applying.
 All applicants should have high school and/or college transcripts, ACT or SAT scores, or a GED passing score transcript sent directly to the Office of Admissions, Alcorn State University, Lorman, Mississippi, 39096-7500.